Cavalry corps (Soviet Union): Structure of the Corps

 In June 1941, each Soviet Cavalry Corps consisted of 18,000 men, 15,552 horses, 124 tanks, 44 armored cars, 64 artillery 32 antitank guns, and 40 anti-aircraft guns.
 Each Cavalry Division was made of 3,000 men.
 Additionally having 128 tanks 36 armored cars, 64 artillery guns and AA guns over 76mm, 32 anti-aircraft, 120 mortars, and 430 light medium or heavy MGs.
 Each Cavalry Regiment had 32 heavy machine guns, 8 anti-tank guns, and 8 artillery pieces.

-Between July and December 1941, the cavalry arm expended from thirteen to eighty-two divisions.
-On paper the were authorized 128 sub machine-guns; however, like Pavel Belov 1st Guards Cavalry Corps, most of the cavalry was primarily armed with rifles prior to the Moscow counteroffensive in December 1941.
+Between July and December 1941, the cavalry arm expanded from thirteen to eighty-two divisions.
+On paper they were authorized 128 sub machine-guns; however, like Pavel Belov 1st Guards Cavalry Corps, most of the cavalry was primarily armed with rifles prior to the Moscow counteroffensive in December 1941.
 In 1943 the cavalry was expanded into cavalry-mechanize groups with additional cavalry division being added, thus bringing the regular division to 6000.
-Additionally, all divisions received a tank regiment with its own airforce unit.
+Additionally, all divisions received a tank regiment with its own air force unit.

 Red Army cavalry organization differs considerably from the organization of US cavalry units.
 Numerically, Red Army units are the smaller.
 A Soviet cavalry corps is roughly equal numerically to a reinforced US horse cavalry division.
 Within the Red Army cavalry corps, also, are from two to four tank regiments as organic elements of the corps.
 The U.S.S.R. cavalry regiment is so designed as to provide a small and mobile striking force, heavily reinforced by supporting weapons.
 Numerically equal to less than half a Red Army infantry regiment, the U.S.S.R. cavalry regiment has almost as much firepower in supporting weapons.